karthagokul/quto/README.md

 Qt Automotive HMI framework

 #Introduction
-Quto stands for Qt Automotive , It is an effort to write a Scalable,Optimized and high performing performing Framework for automotive HMI systems using Qt.
+Quto stands for Qt Automotive , It is an effort to write a Scalable,Optimized and high  performing Framework for automotive HMI systems using Qt.